 The Challenge

-Isotretinoin is a treatment for severe acne, and while Douglas had already developed and launched a first-generation isotretinoin product, it had to be ingested with food.
-The launch of a second-generation isotretinoin product from a competing innovator saw the market landscape for isotretinoin change.
-The second-generation drug allowed patients to take the drug in a fasted state (on an empty stomach), expanding consumer choice.
+Isotretinoin is a treatment for severe acne, and while Douglas had already developed and launched a first-generation product, it had to be taken with food.
+The launch of a second-generation product from a competing innovator changed the market landscape, allowing for patients to take the drug in a fasted state (on an empty stomach) and expanding consumer choice.

 When presented with an opportunity to partner with a mid-sized US based pharmaceutical company to develop a generic isotretinoin drug, Douglas rose to the challenge.
-With its market-leading position and proven track record with the existing softgel isotretinoin product, Douglas had the technology and expertise to modify its existing first-generation isotretinoin formulation into a generic drug that could be taken in a fasted state.
+With a strong track record in softgel technology and experience with existing isotretinoin products, Douglas had the expertise to modify its first-generation isotretinoin formulation into a generic that could be taken in a fasted state.

-To expedite the approval and launch of a generic product ahead of the expiry of the patents listed with the US Food and Drug Administration (FDA) on the second-generation isotretinoin, Douglas and its pharmaceutical partner filed a paragraph IV abbreviated new drug application (ANDA).
-Chris Cuthbertson, Programme Manager of New Product Development at Douglas , was a central driving force behind this project.
-He explains: “with the paragraph IV ANDA submission approach, we developed a formulation that did not infringe the formulation patent that existed.
-You formulate around the patent, but your product must still demonstrate bioequivalence to the reference listed drug, have a stable shelf-life, and validated processes must be demonstrated”.
+Chris Cuthbertson, Programme Manager of New Product Development at Douglas, played a central role in the project.
+He explains, “With the paragraph IV ANDA submission approach, we developed a formulation that did not infringe the formulation patent that existed.
+You formulate around the patent, but your product must still demonstrate bioequivalence to the reference listed drug, have a stable shelf-life, and validated processes must be demonstrated.”

 The Approach